 Popular Blogging Platforms we Remove Negative Blog Content From

 There are a wide variety of blog platforms people use to share their opinions and their lives.
-Knowing how these blog platforms works is key to understanding how to remove content from them, and from the larger web.
+Knowing how these blog platforms works is key to understanding how to remove content from sites built on these platforms, and from the web as a whole.

 Blogspot, also known as “Blogger,” is a popular platform that started as an independent service, but was later purchased by Google.
 Google now maintains Blogspot as one of the most widely-used blog services on the internet.
 Blogspot users love the ease of use, connectivity with other Google products and services, and the ease to which content can be published and shared across the web.

 Many Blogspot accounts are personal, but businesses use them as valuable resources to supplement their business, and professional bloggers use the platform to earn money through advertising options.